cprakash1/JIS-Frontend/README.md

 - `npm install`
 - `npm start`

 ## This is only the frontend part of the project.
-The backend part of the project is in the following repository which is also made by our group members which is hosted on Render - [Backend Repository](https://github.com/cprakash1/temperary.git)
+The backend part of the project is in the following repository which is also made by our group members which is hosted on Render - [Backend Repository](https://github.com/cprakash1/JIS_Backend.git)

-## The website is hosted on Netlify - [Website Link](https://jisgroup11.netlify.app/)
+## The website is hosted on Render - [Website Link](https://jis-frontend.onrender.com)

-## I Will Soon Add Documentation for SRS.